Who Was Ted Bundy?

 Bundy's body was cremated in Gainesville, and no public ceremony was held.
 Before he was executed he requested his ashes be scattered in the Cascade Mountains of Washington State, where he murdered at least four of his victims.

 Ted Bundy’s life has been the subject of countless books and documentaries trying to shed light on this brutal killer's crimes.
 An infamous national figure since his Florida trials, he remained a source of fascination.
 A few of the most well-known include:

 The Deliberate Stranger: Actor Mark Harmon played Bundy in this 1986 television movie.

-Extremely Wicked, Shockingly Evil and Vile: In May 2017, it was announced that Zac Efron would play Bundy in an upcoming independent film, which has been in the works since 2014.
-Production was set to begin in January 2018.
+Extremely Wicked, Shockingly Evil and Vile: In May 2017, it was announced that Zac Efron would play Bundy in an upcoming independent film.
+Production began the following January.

 The Stranger Beside Me: Ted Bundy the Shocking Inside Story, published in 1980 by Ann Rule.
 A coworker of Ted Bundy’s at a crisis hotline, Rule describes how she gradually realized Bundy was a serial killer and then draws from their ongoing correspondence, which lasted until just shortly before Bundy’s execution.